Pyomo/pyomo/doc/OnlineDocs/contributed_packages/doe/doe.rst

       -   :math:`\text{cond}({\mathbf{M}})`
       - Ratio of the longest axis to the shortest axis of the confidence ellipse

-In order to solve problems of the above, Pyomo.DOE implements the 2-stage stochastic program.
+In order to solve problems of the above, Pyomo.DoE implements the 2-stage stochastic program.
 Please see Wang and Dowling (2022) for details.

-Pyomo.DOE Required Inputs
+Pyomo.DoE Required Inputs
 --------------------------------
-The required inputs to the Pyomo.DOE solver are the following:
+The required inputs to the Pyomo.DoE solver are the following:

 * A function that creates the process model
 * Dictionary of parameters and their nominal value